 - Don’t be a day trader

 Firstly, Buffett states that the best investment a person can make is in their own abilities because “nobody can take away what you’ve got in yourself, and everybody has potential they haven’t used yet”.
 Since most people won’t be making the majority of their money from the market, it’s essential in developing skills to advance personal careers.
-Buffett himself invested in a course to improve his public speaking skills, which helped him sell stocks while being 21.
+Buffett himself invested in a course to improve his public speaking skills, which helped him sell stocks when he was very young.

 Thank you for reading CFI’s article on famous investors.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources:

 - Famous Fund Managers